NuoXu0728/monorepo-template-main/Assignment4/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Nuo Xu
 - How many hours did it take you to complete this assignment?
+1hr
-- Did you collaborate with any other students/TAs/Professors?
+- Did you collaborate with any other students/TAs/Professors? yes, with my team member to create new org in github
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) Nothing
-  - tbd
-  - tbd
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? group project set up
 - (Optional) How would you improve the assignment?

 # Implementation Logistics